 The first three releases, probably recorded in April of 1921 and issued in May, featured C. Carroll Clarke, from Denver, a baritone known to sing ballads and with a good reputation among high-class Negro patrons; Katie Crippen, a vaudevillian who sang Blues; and Revella Hughes, a soprano and vocal teacher who was very popular among the highbrow New York area clients.
 Other regularly used musicians during that period included: Joe Smith, Cornet; George Brashear, Trombone; Edgar Campbell, Clarinet; Cordy Williams, Charlie Dixon, Banjo; and "Chink" Johnson, Trombone/Tubas.
 William Grant Still played several instruments: Oboe, Violin, Cello, Clarinet, Saxophone, Banjo, and others.

-Black Swan’s early releases were straight songs or novelty numbers; their blues selections had not been done in the blues style.
-This changed in the summer of their first year when Ethel Waters came to the rescue of the company.
-The success of Black Swan’s "Down Home Blues" sung by Waters, led to the formation of the Black Swan Troubadours, a group led by Henderson and Waters that toured the South promoting the label; hence, the company was doing better by the fall of 1921.
-The successes experienced by the tour alerted the competition of the market.
+Black Swan’s early releases were straight songs or novelty numbers; their blues selections had not been made in the blues style.
+This changed in the summer of their first year when Ethel Waters came to the company's rescue.
+The success of Black Swan’s "Down Home Blues," sung by Waters, led to the formation of the Black Swan Troubadours, a group led by Henderson and Waters that toured the South promoting the label; hence, the company was doing better by the fall of 1921.
+The successes experienced by the tour alerted the competition in the market.
 Unfortunately, at the time of this success, Black Swan got a break to record and sign Bessie Smith, who would later become a legend as the "Queen of the Blues."
-Pace, upon hearing her sing one night, decided that she was too "nitty-gritty" for his taste.
+Upon hearing her sing one night, Pace decided that she was too "nitty-gritty" for his taste.